bharateshwarpatil/lowlatency/System_Performance.md

  3. Extrapolate users or requests when the CPU resources reach 100% utilization.
 This provides the theoretical limit for the system.

  Operating system operations testing system library and system call functions that are CPU-bound, such as getpid() and process creation

+### vmstat 8

+procs -----------memory---------- ---swap-- -----io---- -system-- ------cpu----- r  b   swpd   free   buff  cache   si   so    bi    bo   in   cs us sy id wa st 0  0      0 2349620  69624 772432    0    0   108     7   68  159  2  1 95  3  0
+ 0  0      0 2349872  69632 772432    0    0     0    15  758 1406  0  1 99  0  0
+ 0  0      0 2349872  69632 772432    0    0     0     0   81  154  0  0 100  0  0

+ The first line of output is the summary-since-boot, with the exception of r on Linux—which begins by showing current values.
+The columns are
+   r: run-queue length—the total number of runnable threads (see below)
+  us: user-time
+  sy: system-time (kernel)
+  id: idle
+  wa: wait I/O, which measures CPU idle when threads are blocked on disk I/O
+  st: stolen (not shown in the output), which for virtualized environments

+shows CPU time spent servicing other tenants